96 Purchase St, Rye; 914.709.4229

 124 Wildey St, Tarrytown; 914.909.5588

 This popular spot, just a quick walk from the Tarrytown train station, cooks up bowls for every time of day.
-There’s the Breakfast Grain Bowl with eggs, cheese, and shiitake “bacon”; all of the entrée bowls are served with roasted broccoli, avocado, chickpea salad, and your choice of a base which includes grains, cauliflower, or wild rice.
-The eatery offers a BBQ vegan “chicken” bowl, crispy cauliflower bowl, chopped Mediterranean chicken, and a cilantro-lime seared salmon filet.
+All the entrée bowls are served with roasted broccoli, avocado, chickpea salad, pickled onion, your choice of a base which includes grains or cauliflower and wild rice, and choice of two sauces (basil aioli or buffalo hot sauce).
+The eatery offers a barbecue vegan “chicken” bowl, crispy Buffalo cauliflower bowl, marinated chicken bowl, and cilantro-lime seared salmon filet bowl.

 33 Mill Rd, Eastchester; 914.776.2766

 Don’t let the name fool you — this joint has more to offer than heroes and hoagies.
-Chow down on one of the four bowls: The flank steak bowl is packed with sweet soy-marinated steak, roasted broccoli, pickled carrots, spicy mayo, sesame, and quinoa (which can be traded out for brown rice), while the ancient grain bowl is loaded with both quinoa and freekuh, plus roasted cauliflower, baby spinach, chickpeas, pomegranate, and a delectable curry vinaigrette.
-The brown rice bowl is loaded with fire-roasted corn salsa, black beans, avocado, aji verde, and radish sprouts.
-Last, but definitely not least, is the chipotle chicken bowl with a bed of rice and beans topped with lettuce, avocado, crispy tortilla, cheese, sour cream, and, the star of the show, chipotle pulled chicken.
+Chow down on one of the four bowls offered here.
+The flank steak bowl is packed with sweet soy-marinated steak, roasted broccoli, pickled carrots, spicy mayo, sesame, and quinoa (which can be traded out for brown rice), while the ancient grain bowl is loaded with both quinoa and freekeh, plus roasted cauliflower, baby spinach, chickpeas, pomegranate, and a delectable curry vinaigrette.
+The brown rice bowl features fire-roasted corn salsa, black beans, avocado, aji verde, and radish sprouts.
+Last, but definitely not least, is the chipotle chicken bowl with a bed of rice and beans topped with lettuce, avocado, crispy tortilla, Oaxaca cheese, sour cream, and, the star of the show, chipotle pulled chicken.

 View this post on Instagram